Hulk 2099: Publication history

-Hulk 2099's first regular appearances were in 2099 Unlimited #1-6, as one of several different stories in the anthology.
+Hulk 2099's first regular appearances were in 2099 Unlimited #1–6, as one of several different stories in the anthology.
 The character later starred in his own series, Hulk 2099, which ran for 10 issues (starting in Dec.
 1994).
 After the series ended, the character was one of several heroes killed in the 2099 A.D.
 Apocalypse one-shot, which concluded the "One Nation Under Doom" storyline and changed the Marvel 2099 setting.

-A version of the character later appeared in the comic book series Exiles, with a further reimagining of the character as a pack of feral gamma-powered creatures appearing in Timestorm 2009–2099.
+A version of the character later appeared in the comic book series Exiles, where he is possessed by Proteus.
+A further reimagining of the character as a pack of feral gamma-powered creatures appeared in Timestorm 2009–2099.

 Fictional character biography

-John Eisenhart was a studio executive for Lotusland Productions, researching the Knights of Banner, migrant worshipers of the Hulk.
+John Eisenhart is a studio executive for Lotusland Productions, researching the Knights of Banner, migrant worshipers of the Hulk.
 The Knights of Banner had been experimenting with gamma rays, hoping to create a new Hulk.
-After the Knights refused to sell their story to him, Eisenhart reported them to the police.
-As the police arrived, a battle ensued, leading to the capturing and slaughter of many Knights.
-Eisenhart, wracked with guilt, joined the Knights in their fight.
-A young Knight the studio exec had befriended named Gawain tried to end the violence by killing everyone by setting off the gamma devices, only to have his new ally caught in the blast.
-The blast transformed Eisenhart into a new Hulk, who quickly ended the battle.
-Upon returning to Lotusland, the studio executive was assigned to investigate a new desert creature (himself).
+After the Knights refuse to sell their story to him, Eisenhart reports them to the police.
+As the police arrive, a battle ensues, leading to many of the Knights being captured or killed.
+Eisenhart, wracked with guilt, joins the Knights in their fight.
+A young Knight Eisenhart had befriended named Gawain tries to end the violence by setting off the gamma devices, only for Eisenhart to be caught in the blast.
+The blast transforms Eisenhart into a new Hulk, who quickly ends the battle.
+Upon returning to Lotusland, Eisenhart is assigned to investigate the Hulk, with no one knowing his identity.

-Lotusland, as a company, continued to have much trouble, including nearly everyone going mad due to outside influences.

-During his investigation, Eisenhart/Hulk met a singer/songwriter named Quirk.
-She would join Eisenhart/Hulk in his search for Gawain, who had been captured during the initial battle.
-The search would take them to multiple locations, including a mall that is dozens of miles long and has many abandoned areas.
-The Hulk would deal with multiple foes in multiple spots while his human side, which he is liking less and less, has to deal with the backstabbing at his workplace.
-This plot would last for the duration of the Hulk's 2099 Unlimited appearances, with the young knight being rescued.
+During his investigation, Eisenhart meets a singer/songwriter named Quirk.
+She joins Eisenhart in his search for Gawain, who had been captured during the initial battle.
+The Hulk deals with multiple foes, while Eisenhart has to deal with the backstabbing at his workplace.
+This plot lasts for the duration of the Hulk's 2099 Unlimited appearances, with Gawain eventually being rescued.

-Gawain's salvation would be short-lived, as he would die at the hands of the villain Draco at the start of the Hulk 2099 series, fueling Eisenhart/Hulk with guilt and remorse throughout the rest of the series over his broken vow to protect the young Knight.
-In addition to Draco, the Hulk would face other villains throughout the series like Golden One, Cybershaman, Dr. Apollo, and Anti-Hulk.
-He then went searching for his ex-wife, but instead ran into his demise.
-The Hulk would meet his demise at the barrels of guns of the post-Doom S.H.I.E.L.D., dying after being shot by an unspecified energy in 2099 A.D.
-Apocalypse.
+Gawain is killed by the villain Draco at the start of the Hulk 2099 series, fueling Eisenhart/Hulk with guilt and remorse throughout the rest of the series over his broken vow to protect Gawain.
+The Hulk is later killed by forces of S.H.I.E.L.D.